 An itinerary is helpful, but not required.
 If you have an itinerary it will be much easier to make sure you’ve filled a full-time schedule with appropriate activities.
 And if you’re ever questioned about your trip, you’ll be able to hand over a copy of your itinerary to help things go smoothly.

-American Airlines will add the sixth destination in Cuba with a new daily flight from Miami International Airport (MIA) to Antonio Maceo Airport (SCU) in Santiago de Cuba starting May 3, 2019.
+American Airlines flights from Miami International Airport (MIA) to Antonio Maceo Airport (SCU) in Santiago de Cuba.